 How Is False Memory OCD Diagnosed?

-OCD is commonly assessed by using the Yale-Brown Obsessive Compulsive Scale Symptom Checklist.5 Because OCD is considered the “doubting disease,” any symptom can trigger a false memory and provoke the need to compulsively check.
+OCD is diagnosed by a mental health professional, commonly using the Yale-Brown Obsessive Compulsive Scale Symptom Checklist.5 Because OCD is considered the “doubting disease,” any symptom can trigger a false memory and provoke the need to compulsively check.

 False Memory OCD Treatment Options

-In terms of treatment, therapy is generally considered the most common psychological approach for false memory OCD.
+In terms of treatment, therapy in the form of exposure and response prevention (ERP) is generally considered the most common psychological approach for false memory OCD.
 Adjunctive strategies such as stress management, self-compassion, and mindfulness also contribute to mitigating this challenging disorder.

 In many cases, exposure and response prevention will be recommended when treating false memory OCD.
 However, a few other methods may be utilized throughout treatment as well.
-It is important to find the right therapist who specializes in OCD in order to receive effective treatment.
+It is important to find the right therapist who specializes in OCD in order to receive effective treatment, whether that’s through your primary care provider or through an online service like NOCD.

 Therapy options for false memory OCD may include: